 Could this be Brexit breakthrough week?

-Although we are convinced that Theresa May, Boris Johnson and Jeremy Corbyn are secret readers of Lebensmittel Zeitung, we also couldn't find a British politician who wanted to chat.
-This is most unusual for a generally loquacious breed, and we even offered them tea.
+Although we are convinced that Theresa May, Boris Johnson and Jeremy Corbyn secretly read German Retail Blog, we also couldn't find a politician who wanted to chat.
+This is most unusual for a generally loquacious breed, especially as we also offered them tea and scones.

-On the eve of three House of Commons votes this week, we therefore turned to a prominent legal-eagle in the hope of some enlightenment.
+On the eve of three House of Commons votes this week, we therefore turned to a prominent legal-eagle for some enlightenment.
 One well-known commentator in both media and academia is Thom Brooks, Professor of Law & Government at Durham University.
-So we asked him to get out his intellectual machete and hack a path through the Brexit jungle for our readers...
+So we asked him to get out his intellectual machete and hack a path through the Brexit jungle...

 "It's a mess!"